Table of Contents

 4.FDC also provides runoff variability of the stream.

-– If the curve has a steep slope throughout: This indicates that the stream has highly variable discharge.
-This is the typical conditions where the flow is mostly surface runoff.
+– If the curve has a steep slope throughout; This indicates that the stream has highly variable discharge.
+This is the typical condition where the flow is mostly surface runoff.

 5. It is used for designing drainage systems.